 I’ve been wanting to do an autobiographical graphic novel for a long time.
 For years, I had been playing with the idea of the Glass Ceiling and my struggles with breaking through.
 The entire idea of breaking through is a concept that I’ve put upon myself over my career.
 In doing so, I created this pain and the inevitable fallout.
 Then I realized a big part of this never-ending cycle was exacerbated by anxiety.

-Recently, my anxiety worsened and flying on a plane became a frightening experience.
+Recently, my anxiety worsened, and flying on a plane became a frightening experience.
 I felt trapped inside my mind and my panicked worries took over completely.
 The anxiety attacks became more frequent.
-I knew it was time to use my art as therapy and finally deal with this mental illness on paper.
+A friend of mine recommended that I try CBD mints as they are known to help sufferers of anxiety better manage their symptoms.
+It’s something I’ll definitely have to look into trying the next time I fly.
+However, there are other forms of edibles that could help in these matters, such as pot brownies and THC chocolates.
+Those snacks can also be an alternative while being delicious as well.
+You might want to have a look at weedsmart and other such websites that can provide you with such munchies.
+Back at home though, I knew it was time to use my art as therapy and finally deal with this mental illness on paper.

 Creating Float has been therapeutic.
 Artistically, I’ve never challenged myself more.
 I’m using all-new art styles and integrating poetry into the writing.
 Some of the book reads like song lyrics.
 It all comprises a unique reading experience.